GoogleChrome/web.dev/src/site/content/en/blog/kapwing/index.md

 people to search for precisely what task they need help with, and then do it.

 After that first click, Kapwing users can easily do a whole lot more.
-They can explore free templates; add new layers of free stock videos, insert subtitles, transcribe videos, and upload background music.
+They can explore free templates, add new layers of free stock videos, insert subtitles, transcribe videos, and upload background music.

 ## How Kapwing brings real-time editing and collaboration to the web